bh107/bohrium/doc/source/users/config.rst

 Useful environment variables::

-  BH_WARN_SYNC=true -- Show Python warnings in all instances when copying data from the backend to Python.
+  BH_WARN_SYNC=true       -- Show Python warnings in all instances when copying data to Python.
-  BH_<backend>_GRAPH=true -- Dump a dependecy graph of the instructions send to the backends (graphviz .dot file).
+  BH_<backend>_GRAPH=true -- Dump a dependecy graph of the instructions send to the backends (.dot file).